metta-systems/libsss/doc/spec.md

 Non-FEC packet payload consists of:
  * A packet header (see 4.1.1)
  * One (Zero?) or more tagged frames (see 4.2)
  * Zero-padding.
-This padding produces a total message length that is a multiple of 16 bytes, at least 16 bytes and at most 1088 bytes.
+This padding produces a total message length that is a multiple of 16 bytes, at least 16 bytes and at most 1168(-sizeof(PacketHeader) **@todo**) bytes.

 Note: When describing data fields the C-like type notation is used, where
  * `uint8_t` specifies unsigned 8-bit quantity (an octet)